The 2020-2021 Fellow application is now open!

 - Professional Experience – You will enter information for all of your relevant professional experience, including employer name, city, state, and country, as well as your title, employment dates, average hours per week and instructional hours (if applicable).

-- Professional Capabilities – You will answer a series of questions about your experience in the following areas: ESL; EFL; K-12, for example, but not limited to SIOP; content-based instruction, for example, but not limited to STEM; higher education; adult education; presentations/workshops; teacher training; training of trainers; materials and/or resource development; syllabus evaluation/design/development; curriculum evaluation/design/development; needs assessment; EAP, in particular academic writing; ESP, for example, but not limited to law, STEM, business, tourism; instructional technology; testing and assessment development; TOEFL or IELTS test prep or scoring; and leading relevant extracurricular activities.
+- Professional Capabilities – You will answer a series of questions about your experience in the following areas: ESL; EFL; K-12, for example, but not limited to SIOP; content-based instruction, for example, but not limited to STEM; higher education; adult education; presentations/workshops; teacher training; training of trainers; materials and/or resource development; syllabus evaluation/design/development; EAP, for example, but not limited to academic writing, research, publications; ESP, for example, but not limited to law, business, journalism, tourism; instructional technology; testing and assessment development; TOEFL or IELTS test prep or scoring; and leading relevant extracurricular activities.
 In 70 words or less, you should provide specific evidence of your experience in any of these areas.

 - Essays, Lesson Plans, and Additional Documents –

-- Short answer questions: In fewer than 250 words each, you will respond to four questions regarding your ability to succeed in the Fellow Program.
+- Short answer questions: In 250 words each, you will respond to four questions regarding your ability to succeed in the Fellow Program.
 You will need to supply examples of your work ethic, initiative, leadership skills, resourcefulness, flexibility, judgment, and classroom management skills.

 - Lesson plans: One ESL/EFL classroom lesson plan is required of all applicants.
 An additional teacher training module is optional; however, it is required if an applicant wishes to be considered for projects that are primarily teacher training.
 In both cases, these must be original lesson plans or modules that you have personally developed and used in your work.